King William Street

 Total number of places for year 7: 200

-Breakdown of offers at offer day (1 March 2022): All applicants in categories 1-4 to a distance of 1.634 miles
+Breakdown of offers at offer day (1 March 2023): All applicants offered places.

 Total numbers of offers made (including alternative offers): 200